mixer/developer-docs/pages/02.reference/01.chat/05.ChatChattersList/doc.md

 * limit: uint?
 [1≤integer≤100] - Amount of items per page.
 * showLurkers: boolean? - Show lurkers in the channel for staff user (Authed API and requires JWT Token)
 * continuationToken: string? - An opaque token.
 ContinuationToken to paginate through all chat users in the channel.
 See [Continuation Tokens](/guides/core/continuationtokens) for more info on how these work.
-We reccomend using the link header provided on the response.
+We recommend using the link header provided on the response.
 * username: string? - Name fragment to search users by.